iot-kits/D1M-WX1-APRS-ThingSpeak-OTA-WFM/README.md

 # D1M-WX1-APRS-ThingSpeak-OTA-WFM

-This firmware is for the *IoT-Kits* wireless, solar-powered weather station based on the Lolin Wemos D1 Mini.
+This firmware is for the *IoT-Kits<sup>&copy;</sup>* wireless, solar-powered weather station based on the Lolin Wemos D1 Mini.
 It posts your weather data to both ThingSpeak and APRS-IS.
 You must be a licensed Amateur Radio Operator to use APRS-IS.
 A ThingSpeak only version is available for people without a ham license.

-A captive portal served by *WiFiManager* allows easy confuration of the kit with a Wi-Fi connected cell phone.
+A captive portal served by the D1 Mini allows easy configuration of the kit with a Wi-Fi-connected cell phone.

 The general steps are:
 - Build the kit.
 - Configure the Arduino IDE and ThingSpeak channel.
 - Upload the firmware to the kit.
-- Configure the kit with a Wi-Fi connected cell phone.
+- Configure the kit with a Wi-Fi-connected cell phone.
 - Place the weather station into service.

 ## Detailed Instructions